 Cut and fill calculations and supporting documentation including figure showing location of cut/fill, tables documenting cut/fill, and any other necessary information for work in the Bassett Creek 100-year floodplain.

-Erosion and sediment control plan (if applicable): submit plan meeting the requirements of these standards.
+Erosion and sediment control plan (if applicable): submit plan meeting the requirements and performance standards described in this document.

-MIDS calculator files (in Excel), P8 model, WINSLAMM model, or other BCWMC approved equal (if applicable), demonstrating the project meets the water quality requirements of these standards.
+MIDS calculator files (in Excel), P8 model, WINSLAMM model, or other BCWMC approved equal (if applicable), demonstrating the project meets the water quality requirements and performance standards described in this document.

-BMP checklist: Submit checklist provided as part of the application form demonstrating that, to the maximum extent practical, the plan has incorporated the structural and non-structural BMPs, as described in the referenced documents.
+BMP checklist: Submit checklist provided as part of the application form demonstrating that, to the maximum extent practicable, the plan has incorporated the structural and non-structural BMPs, as described in the referenced documents.

 Electronic copy of the final approved submittal.